50 Cent: Political views

 In 2005, Jackson supported President George W. Bush after rapper Kanye West criticized Bush for a slow response to the victims of Hurricane Katrina.
-If his felony convictions did not prevent him from voting, he said that he would have voted for the president.
+Had his felony convictions not prevented him from voting, he said, he would have voted for Bush.
 Jackson later said that Bush "has less compassion than the average human.
 By all means, I don't aspire to be like George Bush."
 In September 2007, he told Time that although he would not endorse a candidate in 2008, he "liked Hillary [Clinton]".

-Six months later, the rapper told MTV News that he had switched his support to Barack Obama after hearing him speak, but had lost interest in politics.
-Asked his opinion of President Obama's May 9, 2012, endorsement of gay marriage, Jackson said, "I'm for it ...
+Six months later, Jackson told MTV News that he had switched his support to Barack Obama after hearing him speak but had lost interest in politics.
+Asked his opinion of Obama's 2012 endorsement of same-sex marriage, Jackson said, "I'm for it ...
 I've encouraged same-sex activities.
 I've engaged in fetish areas a couple times."
 He had been criticized for anti-gay comments in the past.

-Jackson endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.
-He rejected an offer of $500,000 from the Trump campaign to make an appearance on the candidate's behalf.
-However, he endorsed Donald Trump in 2020, due to his dislike of Joe Biden's tax plans.
-A week later, he retracted his endorsement, saying on Twitter "Fuck Donald Trump, I never liked him", and endorsed Biden.
+Jackson endorsed Democratic nominee Hillary Clinton in the run-up to the 2016 U.S. presidential election.
+He rejected an offer of $500,000 from the Donald Trump campaign to make an appearance on Trump's behalf.
+In 2020, he endorsed Trump due to his dislike of Joe Biden's tax plans.
+A week later, he retracted his endorsement, writing on Twitter, "Fuck Donald Trump, I never liked him", and endorsed Biden.

 In June 2025, Jackson posted on Instagram a video of New York City mayoral candidate Zohran Mamdani explaining his tax policy, writing: "I'm not feeling this plan no. I will give him $258,750 and a first class one way ticket away from NY.
-I'm telling [President Donald] Trump what he said too !".
+I'm telling Trump what he said too!"